newlinedotco/FlappySwift/AWS_README.md

 # Building Cloud Connected iOS Game

+## Pre-requisites

+- Xcode 9.2+
+- Node.js
+- amplify-cli

 ## Setup the project

-* first clone the project using the command line `git clone https://github.com/rohandubal/FlappySwift.git`.
+* First, clone the project using the command line `git clone https://github.com/rohandubal/FlappySwift.git`.
 * cd into the directory - `cd FlappySwift`
 * Open the Flappybird.xcodeproj using the command `open FlappyBird.xcodeproj`